alterationx10/the-rest-of-the-owl/draft_post.md

 case (Method.GET, !! / "owls") => Response.text("Hoot!")
 ```

 should behave identically.
-So what's going on, is where are looking at a
+So what's going on, is we are looking at a `Request`
-`Request` value, and matching on it's `Method` and `Path` - if they match, we
+value, and matching on it's `Method` and `Path` - if they match, we will return
-will return our `Response`.
+our `Response`.

 It will be important for later, but we can reference the request `req` in our
 response, for example, via something like